 Katrina Trump is a banker — the senior vice president of commercial banking at Seacoast Bank — who works with a lot of attorneys.
 She is a member of the Clearwater Bar Association, but she’s not an attorney.
-She likes to maintain a front-row seat when it comes to the technological transformation taking shape in the law industry.
+She likes to maintain a front-row seat when it comes to law firm technology trends that are transforming the legal industry.

 Take, for instance, the trusts and estates attorney she works with, who created an online portal for clients.
 The portal allows the attorney to upload documents for review, and it allows her clients to conduct that review at any time, from anywhere, Trump explained.
 “Rather than have the client come in and sit for an hour and review, the online portal lets that review happen online, at the client’s convenience,” Trump said.
 “That’s been able to save this attorney an immense amount of time.”

-The legal industry has been slow to embrace technology.
+Law firms have been slow to embrace legal technology.
 As the American Bar Association points out, there are valid reasons for that reticence: “Our professional obligations demand that we not take risks, so we tend to stick with what we know works,” a law professor wrote for the ABA website.
 But that is changing, slowly but steadily, as it relates to client relations, legal process and billing.

 Scott Leitner, assistant vice president for business banking at Seacoast, has seen